MadeInHaus/haus-core/README.md

 }
 ```

-Run `yarn build` to confirm compilation is working correctly.
+Run `pnpm build` to confirm compilation is working correctly.
 You should see a folder `[package]/dist` which contains the compiled output.

 ```bash
 textural-video